Beulah Louise Henry

-Beulah Louise Henry (September 28, 1887 – February 1973) was an American inventor.
-In the 1930s, she was given the nickname "Lady Edison" for her many inventions.
-According to the Journal of the Patent Office Society, in 1937, she was known as "America's leading feminine inventor".
-Famed for being a prolific inventor, Henry patented a wide number of products and innovations designed to improve daily life.
-Her work was so well known and respected that, as of 1937, she had a museum exhibit dedicated to her in Osaka, Japan, which was seen as an inspiration to aspiring female Japanese inventors.
+Beulah Louise Henry (September 28, 1887 – February 1, 1973) was an American inventor who made extensive contributions to consumer products and manufacturing technology.
+Born in Raleigh, North Carolina, and later based in New York City, Henry was a pioneering figure who held 49 patents and developed over 110 inventions, significantly advancing technology while breaking gender barriers in her field.

 Her inventions include a bobbin-free sewing machine and a vacuum ice cream freezer.
-She received 49 patents and had around 110 inventions total.
+She received 49 patents and had around 110 inventions; when she died, she held far more patents than any other woman.
+In 2006, she was inducted into the National Inventors Hall of Fame.

 Early life and education

-She was born in Raleigh, North Carolina, the daughter of Walter R. and Beulah Henry.
-She was the granddaughter of former North Carolina Governor W. W. Holden and a direct descendant of President Benjamin Harrison.
-Like many great inventors, Beulah Louise Henry was not only a creative child, but an inquisitive one too.
+Beulah Louise Henry was born on September 28, 1887, in Raleigh, North Carolina, the daughter of Walter R. and Beulah Henry.
+She was the granddaughter of former North Carolina Governor W. W. Holden and a direct descendant of President Benjamin Harrison and Patrick Henry.

+Henry was a creative and inquisitive child.
+At nine years old, she was drawing sketches of inventions.
 She enjoyed painting and music, but her favorite hobby was to point out things that she saw wrong and mention changes or innovations that could be made to improve them.
 One of her first ideas for an invention was a mechanical hat tipper that would tip a man’s hat automatically when he greeted someone.

-At nine years old, she is noted to have begun drawing sketches of inventions and by 1912, at age 25, she had her first patent, for a vacuum ice cream freezer.
-From 1909 to 1912 she attended North Carolina Presbyterian College and Elizabeth College in Charlotte, North Carolina, where she submitted her first patents.
+From 1909 to 1912, she attended Elizabeth College in Charlotte, North Carolina.
+In 1912, prior to graduating, she was awarded her first patent (No. 1,037,762), for a vacuum ice cream freezer that required minimal ice.

-Career – New York City
+Career in New York City

-She moved to New York City by 1924, where she founded two companies.
-She worked as an inventor for the Nicholas Machine Works from 1939 to 1955.
+After graduating, Henry moved with her mother to New York City to pursue her inventing career.
+There she founded the Henry Umbrella and Parasol Company, and, later, the B.L.
+Henry Company.
+From 1939 to 1955, she worked as an inventor for the Nicholas Machine Works.
 She also served as a consultant for many companies that manufactured her inventions, including the Mergenthaler Linotype Company and the International Doll Company.

 She lived in New York hotels, belonged to a variety of scientific societies, and never married.

-While living in New York, Beulah Louise Henry established both Henry Umbrella and Parasol Company and later B.L.
-Henry Company.
+From her hotel, she would hire model makers, draftsmen, and patent lawyers to turn her ideas into commercial inventions.